365devhub/T4C-Cluster/README.md

 ![](https://github.com/365devhub/T4C-Cluster/actions/workflows/BuildMaster.yml/badge.svg)

 This project aims to create a T4c Server emulator.
-The Emulator Is developped in C# Therefore, it is not based on any existing leaked code.
+The Emulator Is developped in C#.
+Therefore, it is not based on any existing leaked code.
+It will work with the client version 1.72

 ## General informations